 If it’s all up for grabs,

-if all bets are off,
+all bets off,

-what exactly was true?
+what was true?

-The way you looked at me that evening on the boardwalk,
+The way you looked at me that evening

 was it as tender as I picture it now?

 Did you profess your love in three languages

 Before you round the corner do you actually

 Are you in the blue shirt